albertchanged/Win-Her-Love/README.md

 In this Frogger-esque JavaScript game, you are a courageous fellow who crosses a bug-infested road to earn hearts from a Princess.

 Use your keyboard arrows to move up, down, left, and right.

-100 points earns you one heart.
+You earn 50 points per meeting with the Princess and 100 points earns you one heart.

+The number of bugs increases with your progress, so beware!

 From Udacity: